rkvarshn/Design-Patterns/Notes.md

 5. Open-Closed Principle: Classes should be open for extension, but closed for modification.
 6. Dependency Inversion Principle: Depend upon abstractions.
 Do not depend upon concrete classes.
 7. Principle of Least Knowledge: talk only to your immediate friends.
+8. The Hollywood Principle: With the Hollywood Principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
+In other words, the high-level components give the low-level components the “don’t call us, we’ll call you” treatment.

 ## Strategy Pattern